 Indications: When Ankle Malalignment Drives Arthritis

 Ankle arthritis secondary to varus malalignment — most commonly following malunited ankle fractures, chronic lateral ligament instability, or Charcot-Marie-Tooth disease — concentrates load on the medial tibiotalar compartment, accelerating medial cartilage loss.
 Valgus malalignment, seen in progressive collapsing foot deformity (adult-acquired flatfoot), tibial malunion, and pediatric conditions, overloads the lateral compartment.
-Patients with asymmetric ankle arthritis, preserved joint space on the unloaded side, and coronal plane tibial malalignment (tibial articular angle >4° from the standard 93°) are the primary candidates for SMO.
+Patients with asymmetric ankle arthritis, preserved joint space on the unloaded side, and coronal plane tibial malalignment (tibial articular angle >4Β° from the standard 93Β°) are the primary candidates for SMO.
 The ideal patient has significant pain and functional limitation from arthritis but adequate residual joint space on one side to benefit from unloading — typically 40–60 years of age, though the procedure is performed across a wide age range.

 Surgical Planning: Radiographic and CT Analysis

-Pre-operative planning is meticulous.
+Pre-operative planning is careful.
 Full-length standing lower extremity radiographs measure the mechanical axis deviation and tibial articular surface angle.
 The desired correction angle is calculated to shift the mechanical axis to neutral or slightly onto the unaffected compartment.
 Weight-bearing CT provides three-dimensional assessment of tibial deformity and joint space mapping.
 The correction can be achieved via opening wedge osteotomy (using structural bone graft or plate-and-graft construct, avoids shortening, easier to adjust), closing wedge osteotomy (faster healing, no graft needed, shortens the limb), or dome/oblique osteotomies for complex corrections.
 The level of the osteotomy (supramalleolar, transverse, or oblique) is tailored to the deformity type.

 Outcomes and Comparison to Total Ankle Replacement